Enricograndi/MeM_project_work/README.md

 - Close:  the value the data acquires at the end of the day
 - Volume: the volume of the transaction
 - Close time:	the closing interval time that you set when you retrieve data
-- Quote asset volume:
+- Quote asset volume: the quantity that is traded at the quoted price.
-- Number of trades:
+- Number of trades:the number of Bitcoins processed on a single day
-- Taker buy base asset volume:
+- Taker buy base asset volume:the amount of of traded coins in the timeframe that were received by the buyer
-- Taker buy quote asset volume:
+- Taker buy quote asset volume:the amount of traded coins in the timeframe paid by the buyer
 - Ignore: